Jordan-Rowland/fakebook/README.md

 ![alt text](https://i.imgur.com/RPRWsT8.png)

+Built almost exclusively with the standard library, the only third-party module used was python-box for dot-notation while working with dictionaries.
+Database is done in SQLite3.

-Future updates to the project: classes and OOP logic for functions with shared state and variables Flask based UI unittesting
+Future updates to the project: classes and OOP logic for functions with shared state and variables
+  Flask based UI
+  unittesting